Quality audits

 - the delivery environment; and

-NDIS providers that deliver services and supports within the High Intensity Daily Personal Activities registration group will be assessed against the High Intensity Skills Descriptors.
+NDIS providers that deliver services and supports within the High Intensity Daily Personal Activities registration group will also be assessed against the High Intensity Supports Skills Descriptors (HISSD).

 The provider will engage an approved quality auditor to complete the certification audit.
-This will include document reviews, site visits and interviews with NDIS workers and participants.
+This will include document reviews, site visits and interviews with NDIS participants and workers.